 In 2008 a statue of a 1st KCVI soldier was dedicated on the Bates County Courthouse Square and in 2012 on the 150th anniversary of the battle, Missouri’s Department of Natural Resources dedicated The Battle of Island Mound State Historic Site located on 40 acres of land that was part of the Toothman farm.
 Author and researcher Chris Tabor wrote the book, Skirmish at Island Mound, and it was his research that brought new awareness to this significant event in our American history.
 Contact us via email if you are interested in purchasing a copy.

-"Harper's Weekly" depiction of Island Mound.
-1st KCVI Statue Battle of Island Mound mural scene.
+“Harper’s Weekly” depiction of The Battle of Island Mound.